Luthaf/Jumos.jl/doc/index.rst

 `Jumos` is a package for molecular simulations using the `Julia <http://julialang.org/>`_ language.
-It aims at being as flexible as possible, and to to allows the easy use and development of novel algorithm for each part of a simulation.
+It aims at being as flexible as possible, and allowing the easy use and development of novel algorithm for each part of a simulation.
 Every algorithm, from potential computation, long range interactions, pair lists computing, outputs, `etc.` can be customised.